ibivu/B4TM-Galaxy-2017/README.md

 In the first part of the assignment, you will run a Galaxy workflow as end users by importing, editing a workflow and tweaking its parameters; in the second part, as developers and administrators of Galaxy, you will develop a new Galaxy tool, install and modify another tool and create a workflow.
 After finishing this assignment, you will be familiar with Galaxy from different perspectives.

+**In the year of 2017, the assignment starts from 25 Apr and lasts until 8 May.**

 ## Before starting your assignment

 ### Make a team